Portland in 12 hours

 Visit Multnomah Falls

-The falls drops in two major steps, split into an upper falls of 542 feet and a lower falls of 69 feet, with a 9 foot drop in elevation between the two, making the total height of the waterfall 620 feet.
+The falls drops in two major steps, split into an upper fall of 542 feet and a lower falls of 69 feet, with a 9-foot drop in elevation between the two, making the total height of the waterfall 620 feet.
 It is the tallest waterfall in the state of Oregon.
 The water source comes from the underground springs of Larch Mountain, an extinct volcano.

 A paved trail leads to the 45-foot long, Benson Footbridge, where visitors have a impressive view of the upper falls in front of them and the cascading drop of the lower falls behind.
 The trail continues up many switchbacks to a platform at the top of the upper falls where you are treated with a bird’s-eye view of the Columbia Gorge and of “Little Multnomah”, a small cascade slightly upstream from the upper falls, not visible from ground level.

 Wear comfortable shoes on the trail as it can be wet and slippery in places.
 Some of us can tell you from experience that slipping and falling are not that far fetched a concept.